The Chancellor announced that the Government's National Living Wage will rise to £11.44 an hour in November 2023's Autumn Statement.

 There's a higher rate for workers in London to reflect the greater cost of living for people in the capital.

-More than 14,000 employers are accredited by the Living Wage Foundation.
+More than 15,000 employers are accredited by the Living Wage Foundation, voluntarily going beyond the minimum wage to pay their employees fairly.

 Why is it important to pay the real Living Wage?